-Bradley started his music career as a classical guitarist, and for ten years performed alongside his mentor and colleague Tim Kain as a member of Australia's premier guitar quartet Guitar Trek.
-His commercial recordings on the ABC Classics, Tall Poppies, and Soundset Recordings labels have earned him critical acclaim.
+Bradley started his music career as a classical guitarist, and for ten years was a member of Australia's premier guitar quartet Guitar Trek.
+His commercial recordings on the Naxos, ABC Classics, Tall Poppies, and Soundset Recordings labels have earned him critical acclaim.
 After winning first prize in the 5th Córdoba International Classical Guitar Competition (Spain), his concert career has seen him perform throughout Europe and at leading music festivals in Australia.

-Following nearly two years of private tuition with the late conductor and educator Richard Gill OA, Bradley has now turned his professional performing activities to the piano.
-He is currently pursuing a master’s degree in collaborative piano at the prestigious Sydney Conservatorium of Music, where his principal teacher has been David Miller.
-He recently served as trainee pianist for the New Zealand Singing School, and an apprentice répétiteur at the Berlin Opera Academy.
-After only a relatively short period of activity, Bradley has already enjoyed collaborations with several outstanding Australian singers and instrumentalists including Christine Douglas, Nicholas Jones, Daniel Macey, Rebecca MacCallion, Christopher Pidcock, and numerous talented singers within the Pacific Opera Young Artist Program.
+Following nearly two years of study with the late conductor and educator Richard Gill OA, Bradley has now turned his professional activities to his second instrument, the piano.
+He recently completed a master’s degree in collaborative piano at the prestigious Sydney Conservatorium of Music, where his principal studies were with David Miller.
+Bradley has served as répétiteur for the North Sea Vocal Academy (Denmark), the New Zealand Singing School (New Zealand), and the Berlin Opera Academy (Germany).
+Now based in Berlin, Bradley is continuing his professional development under the guidance of esteemed pianists and répétiteurs Ara Khachaturian and Philip Mayers.
+After only a relatively brief period of professional activity as a pianist, Bradley has already enjoyed collaborations with several outstanding Australian singers including Christine Douglas, Green-Room award winner Nicholas Jones, and numerous talented singers within the Pacific Opera Young Artist Program.